The Trojan Horse Affair - Part 8

 Now

-This isn't like crap shoots anymore.
+this is it.
+Yeah, this isn't like crap shoots anymore.

-I'm gonna get a double espresso.
+I'm gonna get double espresso.

 Yeah, I'm gonna get a nice smoothie for the road.